scryed0204/ActivitiExample/README.md

-# Example Project For Building Activiti Developing Environment And Unit Test
+# Example Project For Developing Activiti BPMN

-This project is an example project taht built with Eclipse and its plugin (Activiti BPMN Designer).
+This is an example about building a develop environment for Activiti project with Eclipse and Activiti BPMN Designer(plugin).

 ### Prerequisites